 Sulfasalazine (By mouth)

-Treats ulcerative colitis and rheumatoid arthritis.
+Treats and prevents ulcerative colitis and rheumatoid arthritis.

 Azulfidine, Azulfidine Entabs, SulfazineThere may be other brand names for this medicine.